zen-ham/zen-ham/README.md

 ---

 I've been actively developing my Python package [![zhmiscellanybadge](https://img.shields.io/badge/GitHub-Zhmiscellany-blue?logo=github)](https://github.com/zen-ham/zhmiscellany) [![PyPI Downloads](https://static.pepy.tech/badge/zhmiscellany)](https://github.com/zen-ham/zhmiscellany) [![stars](https://img.shields.io/github/stars/zen-ham/zhmiscellany?style=social)](https://github.com/zen-ham/zhmiscellany) for over 2 years.
 The main goal of this package is to keep as much helpful functionality in one place as possible, a python toolbox filled with utilities that can take a 300 line script to 30, I personally use it in practically 100% of the Python scripts I write.

+Gtihub profile page effects
+---

+I made a little portal to github that anyone can use, for example, try going to https://api.zelesis.com/github-zen-ham, my profile page is alot more interesting on there :)

 <br/>